scalableminds/webknossos/docs/volume_annotation.md

 - `Erase (Trace/Brush)`: Draw over the voxels you would like to erase.
 Adjust the brush size with *SHIFT + Mousewheel*.
 - `Fill Tool`: Flood-fills the clicked region with a volume annotation until it hits the next segment boundary (or the outer edge of your viewport).
 All adjacent voxels with the same voxel id as the clicked voxel will be changed to the active segment ID.
 Useful to either fill a hole in a segment or to relabel a segment with a different ID/color.
 - `Segment Picker`: Click on any segment to select its label ID as the active segment ID and continue any volume annotation operation with that ID.
+- `Quick Select`: Draw a rectangle over a segment to annotate it automatically.
+The tool operates on the intensity data of the visible color layer and automatically fills out the segment starting from the center of the rectangle.
+Next to the tool, there is a settings button which allows to enable a preview mode and to tweak some other parameters.
+If the preview is enabled, the parameters can be fine-tuned while the preview updates instantly.

 When using the trace or brush tool, a label can be added with *Left Mouse Drag*.
 Erasing is possible with the dedicated erase tools or with *CTRL + Shift + Left Mouse Drag*.